Water you waiting for? This is one habit you need to get on right away!

 - Set out your water bottle in front of you.

-Create a “Drink-up!” plan around the times that are good time for YOU
+Create a “Drink-up!” plan that marks out the times that are a good time for YOU to drink water.

 When is a good time to have your first glass every day?

 For most people, this is usually right after they wake up.
 It’s highly recommended that you add this habit to your morning routine.
 Something else that’s highly recommended is this weight loss and wellness biohack:

 - Add lemon or Apple Cider Vinegar to your first glass of water every morning.

 Think through your day hour by hour and plan other breaks around things you do daily such as have lunch, take a couple afternoon breaks and have dinner.

 And just like that, you would have identified 4-6 markers in your day to drink water.

 Part of your plan should include a cut-off time in the evening when you stop drinking water; I recommend stopping about 3 hours before you go to bed.
 A gap this long can limit nighttime bathroom trips significantly — to zero or one.